GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

 ```

+Examples:
+  # Update "skaffold.yaml" in the current folder to the latest version
+  skaffold fix

+  # Update "skaffold.yaml" in the current folder to version "skaffold/v1"
+  skaffold fix --version skaffold/v1

 Options:
   -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file
       --overwrite=false: Overwrite original config with fixed config
+      --version='skaffold/v2beta2': Target schema version to upgrade to

 Usage:
   skaffold fix [options]